Budget travel with Loop to: Cuba

 Havana, Cuba Photo courtesy: Linhao Zhang

-Standing as one of the last few pillars of communism, Cuba certainly has quite a captivating history and its political isolation from the rest of the world has prevented it from being overrun by tourists.
+Standing as one of the last few pillars of communism, Cuba certainly has quite the captivating history and its political isolation from the rest of the world has prevented it from being overrun by tourists.

 With a beautiful blend of Spanish and African roots, Cuba is the largest and least commercialized island in the region and is a must-visit if you’re the type of traveller that chases a truly authentic experience.